-As if we weren’t already tasked with teaching our kids literally everything else in the world, it’s our job as parents to instill healthy eating habits that will shape their relationship with food for the rest of their lives.
+As if we weren’t already tasked with teaching our kids literally everything, it’s our job as parents to instill healthy eating habits that will shape their relationship with food for the rest of their lives.

 In all seriousness, the way you talk to your kids about food and nutrition can have a lasting impact on their health.